webrecorder/browsertrix-crawler/README.md

 These rules can not be used to prevent entire pages for loading -- use the scope exclusion rules for that.
 (A warning will be printed if a page resource block rule matches a top-level page).

+### Ad blocking

+With version 0.8.0, Browsertrix Crawler supports blocking ads from being loaded during capture based on [Stephen Black's list of known ad hosts](https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts).
+To enable ad blocking, use the `--blockAds` option.
+If `--adBlockMessage` is set, a record with the specified error message will be added in the ad's place.

 ### Custom Warcinfo Fields

 Custom fields can be added to the `warcinfo` WARC record, generated for each combined WARCs.
 The fields can be specified in the YAML config under `warcinfo` section or specifying individually via the command-line.